Welcome

 • The need for precise, unambiguous drafting in legal documents for SQE2.

-• Common causes of ambiguity (unclear references, inconsistent terms, poor sentence structure).
+• Common causes of ambiguity (unclear references, inconsistent terms, poor sentence structure, vague time/date expressions).

-• Techniques for avoiding ambiguity, including defined terms, simple sentences, and quality control steps.
+• Techniques for avoiding ambiguity, including defined terms, plain English, careful choice of connectors and modal verbs, and clear list/tabulation structures.

-• Practical steps to review and ensure quality in legal drafting.
+• Practical steps to review and ensure quality in legal drafting, including checks on definitions, cross-references, schedules, third-party rights, metadata, and execution formalities.

 Key Terms and Concepts